Engineer's degree: Netherlands

 Names are traditionally prefixed with the ir. or ing. titles.
 Use of these titles is regulated and protected by Dutch law.
 Under the Bologna agreement, the titles are increasingly interchanged with the English-language degrees (B.Sc. for ing., M.Sc. for ir.).

 Completion of Dutch engineering qualifications has historically demanded much effort and talent.
-On average the four-year course takes 4.5 years to finish.
+On average the four-year course takes four and a half years to finish.

 Romania and Moldova

 Romania and Moldova followed the French system.
 One needs a baccalaureate diploma to be accepted at the university.
 The engineering degree was called Diploma de inginer and the graduate was called a Inginer diplomat.
 These five years of study are equivalent to a Bologna Master (M.Sc/M.Eng/MCA).
 The five-year course concludes with a comprehensive set of specialising exams (examen de diploma).
 Marks nine and 10 are considered exceptional.
 Some universities had called Diploma de Sub-inginer which was a three-year course equivalent with a college degree.
 Following the Bologna process, the graduates obtain the Inginer licentiat degree, after following a four-year program.
 In this case the Inginer Master degree is obtained after an additional one- or two-year graduate program.